skinandme/backend-assessment-factory/README.md

 ## Further Guidance

+In completing this exrcise, we'd like you to showcase your technical skills and your understanding of sound software engineering principles.
+Please treat it as your would any production feature you might develop at work.

 So you know what we are looking for, the following is a list of themes we will use to assess your work.
 - Use of patterns where appropriate
 - Sensible relational database structure
 - Understanding of architecture and system design